 Serverless architecture is a bit of a misnomer.
 The term itself implies your applications aren’t running on any servers, which isn’t the case.
 Serverless architecture means a cloud provider—such as Google, Amazon Web Services (AWS), or Microsoft Azure

-—provides and owns the back-end infrastructure, which has its own pros and cons.
-Serverless architecture is sometimes also referred to as function as a service (FaaS) or serverless computing.
+—provides and owns the serverless platform and back-end infrastructure, which has its own pros and cons.
+Serverless architecture is sometimes also referred to as function as a service (FaaS) or stateless, serverless computing.
 Services like Kubernetes caused a rise in popularity, so now many companies pay to have their applications hosted on other servers.

 Pros of Serverless Architecture